aspose-page/Aspose.Page-API-References/english/java/com.aspose.xps.features.EventBasedModifications/pageapi/_index.md

 ```

-Adds new glyphs to the active page.
+Adds new glyphs to the page.

 **Parameters:**
 | Parameter | Type | Description |